 The bell housing is the place where the transmission connects to the engine.
 Inside the transmission is the planetary gear sets, which are responsible for providing different gear ratios.

 The torque converter and the planetary gear sets are the two main components of an automatic transmission – so let’s look at them a bit closer.

 You know how you have a clutch on a manual transmission?
 A torque converter basically takes its place in an automatic transmission.

-The major parts of a torque converter are the impeller, turbine, stator and the lock up clutch.
+The major parts of a torque converter are the impeller, turbine, stator and the lock-up clutch.
 So how do all these parts work?
 Well, the impeller is part of the torque converter that connects directly to the engine.
 It drives the turbine, which in turn is connected to the transmission input shaft where it provides torque.

-Transmission fluid flows in a loop between the impeller and turbine.
+Transmission oil flows in a loop between the impeller and turbine.
 Between these two components sits the stator, which redirects the fluid as it returns from the turbine to the impeller.
 This minimalises churning loses and increases torque output.

 The planetary gear set is really the heart of an automatic transmission.
 This one part creates all the possible gear ratios that the transmission can produce.

 All planetary gear sets have three main components, which are: